 Another great Halloween event for children is Boo at the Zoo Nights.
 The St. Louis Zoo is open late, starting October 18, for kid-friendly Halloween fun.
 Then, there's the Zoo's "Spooky Saturday" party on October 29, where children of all ages can trick-or-treat along the Zoo's Pumpkin Trail and join in a costume parade.

-Admission to Boo at the Zoo Nights is significantly less than regular admission to the zoo, and members can get a discount on ticket.
+Admission to Boo at the Zoo Nights is significantly less than regular admission to the zoo, and members can get a discount on a ticket.
 Children younger than two get in free.
 There is also free parking available on the South Lot.

 Magic House's Not-So-Haunted House